cdapio/cdap/cdap-docs/reference-manual/source/cli-api.rst

    ``set worker instances <app-id.worker-id> <num-instances>``,"Sets the instances of a worker."
    ``set worker runtimeargs <app-id.worker-id> <runtime-args>``,"Sets the runtime arguments of a worker. <runtime-args> is specified in the format ""key1=a key2=b""."
    ``set workflow runtimeargs <app-id.workflow-id> <runtime-args>``,"Sets the runtime arguments of a workflow. <runtime-args> is specified in the format ""key1=a key2=b""."
+   ``start app <app-id> programs [of type <program-types>]``,"Command to start one or more programs of an application.
+By default, start all flows, services, and workers.
+A comma separated list of program types can be specified, which will start all programs of those types.
+For example, specifying ""flow,workflow"" will start all flows and workflows in the application."
    ``start flow <app-id.flow-id> [<runtime-args>]``,"Starts a flow. <runtime-args> is specified in the format ""key1=a key2=b""."
    ``start mapreduce <app-id.mapreduce-id> [<runtime-args>]``,"Starts a MapReduce program. <runtime-args> is specified in the format ""key1=a key2=b""."
    ``start service <app-id.service-id> [<runtime-args>]``,"Starts a service. <runtime-args> is specified in the format ""key1=a key2=b""."